 Can You Get Fined for Eating and Driving in Ontario?

-Learn about what qualifies as distracted driving in Ontario, and what the penalities are.
+Learn what qualifies as distracted driving and what the penalties are.

 The rules around distracted driving can be a little fuzzy — not everyone’s clear on exactly what you can get pulled over for.
 Is it okay to set up your GPS while on the road?
 What about eating and driving?